-Postoperative processing runs completely automatically.
-The Cell Saver Elite+device generates the suction in the reservoir.
+Postoperative operation runs completely automatically.
+The Cell Saver Elite+ device generates the suction in the reservoir.
 The device begins the processing cycles when an appropriate amount of blood solution collects in the reservoir.
-You have the option to anticoagulate postoperative drainage blood.
+It is usually not necessary to anticoagulate postoperative drainage blood.

 Post-op suction provides a variable suction level with a default level of 75 mmHg.
 You may set the suction to the following levels: